 Unconventional Vegetables Elevated by Roasting

-Roasting has a remarkable ability to spotlight the hidden potential in all vegetables, even those considered unconventional for this cooking method.
+Roasting has a remarkable ability to highlight the hidden potential in all vegetables, even those considered unconventional for this cooking method.
 Here are some unusual vegetables that shine when roasted.
 You might consider giving them a try.

 - Kohlrabi: This alien-looking vegetable, with its bulbous stem and sprouting leaves, is often consumed raw or in stir-fries.
 But when roasted, kohlrabi becomes tender with a mild, slightly sweet flavor reminiscent of broccoli stems.